rosasalberto/mil/README.md

 ### Contributing
 Pull requests are welcome.
 Priority things are on [To-do-list](#to-do-list).
 For major changes, please open an issue first to discuss what you would like to change.
-Please make sure to update tests as appropriate.
+Also, please make sure to update tests when appropriate.

 ---